wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 TODO: Load balancer limits.

+### Bastion Hosts

 BTW, when servers behind a firewall use unencrypted traffic, they should not have connection to the public internet.
 But to obtain files from the open internet, a single "Bastion host" is setup for administrators (on pre-defined IP addresses).
 Such a server is the only one that goes through a NAT (Network Address Translation) "Gateway" which hides IP addresses from the outside world.

-Files needed by application servers are obtained from an internal Network File Share (NFS) or file respository server managed by utility software such as Nexus or Artifactory.
+Once vetted, files needed by application servers are obtained from an internal Network File Share (NFS) or file respository server managed by utility software such as Nexus or Artifactory.

+## A/B Testing

+DNS (Domain Name Service) servers within Amazon's Route 53 service resolves IP addresses from host names.
+It can also be used to allocate to different sets of servers handling different versions of an app.

+### Time to Additional Capacity

 The concern with scaling is QUESTION: how quickly additional capacity is added or removed before/after need?